walder/Skynet-IADS/README.md

 ## Connection Nodes
 By default Skynet IADS will run without having to add connection nodes.
 You can add connection nodes to SAM Units, EW Radars and Command Centers.

 When a connection node is fully damaged the unit disconnected from the IADS will go in to autonomous mode.
 For a SAM Unit this means it will behave in its autonomous mode setting.
-If a command center looses its node all SAM Sites will go autonomous.
+If a command center is destroyed all SAM Sites will go autonomous.
 If a EW Radar looses its node it will no longer contribute information to the IADS but otherwise the IADS will still work.

 Nice to know:
 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way cou can add a single point of failure in to an IADS.